 Can you share with us your Native name and its English translation?

-Where is your community located?
+Where is your nation located?

-How is the Hannahville Indian Community government set up?
+How is your government set up?

 How often are elected leaders chosen?